arvidn/libtorrent/trunk/docs/manual.rst

 (which it is by default), the DHT will only be used for torrents where all trackers in its tracker list has failed.
 Either by an explicit error message or a time out.

+``free_torrent_hashes`` determines whether or not the torrent's piece hashes are kept in memory after the torrent becomes a seed or not.
+If it is set to ``true`` the hashes are freed once the torrent is a seed (they're not needed anymore since the torrent won't download anything more).
+If it's set to false they are not freed.
+If they are freed, the torrent_info_ returned by get_torrent_info() will return an object that may be incomplete, that cannot be passed back to `add_torrent()`_ for instance.

 pe_settings
 ===========